You are currently viewing Keep Your Fitness on Track During the Holidays

 Wear a tight fitting outfit: Think about it.There is nothing like a comfy pair of sweats or PJs to give you the illusion that you are not eating twice or three times what you normally would.
 You don’t have to be too extreme but a nice pair of fitted jeans (better yet, button fly) will help you be more cognizant of your stomach rapidly expanding.

-Whether you are the host or the guest, you can make healthy versions of Thanksgiving classics.
+Whether you are the host or the guest, you can make healthy versions of holiday classics.
 Salads don’t look so tempting in the winter, but you can “winterize them”, for example, by adding cranberries (without the extra sugar), toasted pecans, beets and fennel.
 Turkey is the healthiest roasted, and jacket or mashed sweet potatoes can be a great alternative to traditional white mashed potatoes.
 If you want the white texture, you can also make cauliflower mashed potatoes.
 Finally, see below for my own take on Stove Top stuffing and green bean casserole.
 You can make apple pie with a whole grain crust, or a vegan version. (the linked blog, Chocolate Covered Katie, is generally great for healthy dessert ideas).

 If you are the host: Take advantage of being able to make healthy substitutions and prepare healthier dishes.
 Some examples are: